Magnesium and muscle soreness

 No, it's never too late!
 If you already have muscle soreness, magnesium can help speed up the recovery process.
 In our experience, even one dose taken after muscle soreness has appeared helps to reduce its duration and intensity.
 You can then take your daily dose, spreading it out over the day.

-Why do I have more aches and pains when I lack magnesium?
+Why do I experience more muscle soreness when I'm low on magnesium?

 Magnesium plays a crucial role in the muscle relaxation and energy production.
 When your levels are low, your muscles find it harder to relax after exercise and the repair process is less effective.
-We have noticed with customers that periods of magnesium deficiency corresponded to more intense and longer aches and pains.
+We have noticed with customers that Periods of magnesium deficiency were associated with more intense and prolonged muscle soreness.

 Do some sports require more magnesium than others to prevent muscle soreness?

 Absolutely!
-Sports with a lot of impact or eccentric contractions (weight training, team sports) require more input.
+Sports with a lot of impact or eccentric contractions (weight training, team sports) require a greater intake.
 Cross-trainers and bodybuilders in particular need the right supplements.

-How can I tell if my aches and pains are linked to a lack of magnesium?
+How can I tell if my muscle soreness is due to a magnesium deficiency?

 Muscle aches and pains linked to magnesium deficiency often have particular characteristics: they are accompanied by cramps, persistent muscle tension and general tiredness.
 If you notice that your aches and pains last longer than usual or are particularly intense, this may be a sign.

-Let's now look at the precautions to be taken for effective and safe supplementation.
+Now let's look at the precautions to take for effective and safe supplementation

-What precautions should I take with magnesium supplementation?
+What precautions should be taken with magnesium supplementation?

-Although magnesium is generally safe, it does require a few precautions for optimum use.
+Although magnesium is generally safe, it requires some precautions for optimal use

 Side effects to be aware of

-Side effects are rare when the recommended doses are respected.
-However, you may experience :
+Side effects are rare when the recommended dosages are followed.
+However, you may experience:

-- Mild digestive problems (mainly at the start of supplementation)
+- Mild digestive issues (mainly at the start of supplementation)

 - A slightly laxative effect (especially with magnesium citrate)

-- Slight drowsiness (if taken in the evening, which can be an advantage)
+- A slight drowsiness (if taken in the evening, which can be an advantage)

 Important contraindications

-Be particularly vigilant if you are in one of these situations:
+Be particularly cautious if you find yourself in one of these situations:

 - Myasthenia gravis